FrancescoSaverioZuppichini/Flue/README.md

 * puts the Store's actions into its actions
 * keep a reference to the Store object
 * override the state pointer of the Store whit its state
-* puts a reference of itself into the store
+* puts a reference to itself into the store

 That's a lot of stuff.
-So what actually happens is that the single Store is put into the SuperStore, to continue with our methapore we can say that the shop is put into the supermarket.
+So what actually happens is that the single Store is put into the SuperStore, to continue with our metaphor we can say that the shop is put into the supermarket.
 So, after called ```SuperStore.addStore(dummyStore)``` we can do the follow:

 ```
 SuperStore.actions.fetchDummy() //called action from the dummyStore